alexmedanchuk/google-emails-test-task/README.md

-# Retrive Google emails App
+# Retrieve Google emails App

 ## How to run
 - Clone this repo, you need docker-compose v1.8 to be installed